NASA-AMMOS/3DTilesRendererJS/src/three/renderer/API.md

 easeFunction: function
 ```

 Easing function applied to the raw transition alpha.
 Receives and returns a value in [0, 1].
-Default is the identity function.

 ### .constructor